 - 4.1 We teach PSHE and citizenship in a variety of ways.
-Foundation to 6 follow a PSHE scheme called 'Jigsaw' (The mindful approach to PSHE) This is taught as a standalone lesson in every class.
+Foundation to Year 6 follow a PSHE scheme called 'Jigsaw ' (The mindful approach to PSHE) This is taught as a standalone lesson in every class.
 Sometimes PSHE and citizenship topics are taught through other subjects.
 For example, when teaching about local environmental issues in geography, we offer pupils the opportunity to find out who is responsible for the maintenance and upkeep of local parks and cycle paths.
 How to keep healthy is covered in some science lessons.
-Also, there is a large overlap between the programme of study for religious education and the aims of PSHE and citizenship. - 4.2 We also develop PSHE and citizenship through various activities and whole-academy events.
+Also, there is a large overlap between the programme of study for religious education and the aims of PSHE and citizenship. - 4.2 We also develop PSHE, citizenship and SMSC (spiritual, moral, social & cultural) through various activities and whole-academy events.
 Year 6 organise and present a charity event.
-School Ambassadors, Eco Warriors and Friend Champions from each class meet regularly to discuss school matters.
-We offer a 5-day residential visit in Year 6 and a two-day visit in Year 3, where there is a particular focus on developing pupils' self-esteem and giving them opportunities to develop leadership skills and positive group work.

-Year 6 pupils visit the "Warning Zone", where they learn about aspects of safety and citizenship in the community.

-4.3 We should be aware that there is an element of PSHE and citizenship in every lesson that is taught.
+Our Primary leadership Team, which has representatives from each class, meet regularly to discuss school matters.
+We offer a 3-day residential visit in Year 6 and a school sleepover in Year 3, where there is a particular focus on developing pupils' self-esteem and giving them opportunities to develop leadership skills and positive group work.
+Year 6 pupils visit the "Warning Zone", where they learn about aspects of safety and citizenship in the community. - 4.3 We should be aware that there is an element of PSHE and citizenship in every lesson that is taught.
 This is manifested in the atmosphere within the class, the development of social skills and the opportunities for the children to express their views and opinions.
 It should be a part of the ongoing planning for the personal development of both the class and individual children.
-It is important to recognize that often opportunities to further personal development cannot be planned and must therefore be dealt with as they arise in a positive way that extends the personal development of the children.
+It is important to recognize that often opportunities to further personal development cannot be planned and must therefore be dealt with as they arise in a positive way that extends the personal development of the children. - 4.4 British Values we have a strong emphasis on the British values of respect, tolerance, individual liberty, democracy and rule of law.
+We celebrate difference and usualise the protected characteristics within our curriculum, texts, assemblies and visual representations.
+Our staff have a restorative approach to resolving conflict and our school culture embeds British values with high expectations on personal interactions, personal responsibility and wider contribution. - 4.5 Equality and diversity- we teach the equality act through the 'No Outsiders' approach.
+We use picture books which incorporate all elements of the equality act to ensure we are teaching it in an age-appropriate yet thorough way.
+The books and planning that we use can we found on the website.